-- BSR: Boerne Stage Road

 - CS: Camp Stanley

 - FO: Fair Oaks Ranch

 - HS: Hidden Springs

 - I10: Interstate Highway 10

 - JW: Jackson Woods

 - LS: Leon Springs Villa

 - OFR: Old Fredericksburg Road

 - RFR: Ralph Fair Road

-- SLD: Scenic Loop Drive

 - OW: Oaks Water

 Some off-post well locations are treated with one or more GAC units.
 The GAC units are designated as unit "A" or unit "B." There is currently only one location with multiple GAC systems (RFR-10).
 Except for the system at RFR-10, the GAC units consist of two canisters (#1 and #2) that are operated in series, with sampling ports following each canister.
-Occasionally, samples are collected after individual canisters to evaluate their condition and monitor for contaminant breakthrough.
-Other infrequently collected samples include EP samples collected at public supply wells, and water samples collected from a point-of-use faucet (tap) such as in a kitchen or washroom.
+Occasionally, samples are collected after individual canisters to evaluate their condition and monitor for COC breakthrough.
+Other infrequently collected samples include entry point (EP) samples collected at public supply wells, and water samples collected from a point-of-use faucet (tap) such as in a kitchen or washroom.